-For decades, the hip-hop lifestyle has been synonymous with a certain love of luxury: fast cars, jewelry, gold teeth, and multi-million dollar mansions.
-Now, hip-hop as a genre is beginning to take on a more innovative and independent tact.
-Ira Riklis looks at how the genre’s biggest stars are using the proceeds from their multi-platinum records to make a positive difference in their communities and to contribute to charitable causes more broadly.
+Fast vehicles, jewelry, gold teeth, and multi-million dollar mansions have all been associated with the hip-hop lifestyle for decades.
+Hip-hop is now beginning to take on a more experimental and independent tone.
+Ira Riklis examines how the genre’s biggest stars are putting the earnings from their multi-platinum albums to good use in their communities and to support charity causes in general.

 Putting A Spotlight On Hip-Hop Dogooders